kamil-mech/pixabay-frontend/tracker.md

     * https://github.com/storybookjs/presets/issues/177
     [x] Try SB5 and/or CRA3
         * Still doesn't work
+[ ] Flag bugs found in production
+    [ ] Flag to PXB that the burger menu icon and the search icon are cropped at the edges [ ] Notify PBX that their sprite map (sprites.svg?2) is pulled like 100 times on https://pixabay.com/images/search/?order=ec

-# Appendix (things I learned and reading TODOs)
+# Appendix (observations, things I learned and reading TODOs)
 - Be careful of accidentally nesting routers, causes hard to find bugs
 - There must be a bug in react-testing-library, as using a regex on sibling items (e.g /Photos|Illustrations|Vectors|Videos|Music/gi) skips every 2nd item.
 This can be mitigated by increasing DOM nesting or introducing an interim DOM element as a separator between them
 - Storybook's HMR is currently badly broken, it caused my machine to freeze way too many times
 - https://pixabay.com/ has plenty of custom paddings, margins, font-sizes and colors.
 I found myself abusing the theme with `calc` quite a few times to achieve the same looks.
-Would prefer to stick to the theme and remove those hacks
+Would prefer to stick to the theme and remove those hacks (might involve convincing the design team to buy into some constraints).
+Also had to change the most common industry breakpoints to pixabay custom ones
+- Software open-sourced by PXB: https://goodies.pixabay.com/
+- There's a bunch of polish translations missing - I can provide them if needed